David Levine (racing driver): 2015

 It was announced in December 2014 that Levine would race full-time in the ARCA Racing Series for Lira Motorsports.
-He raced the team's number 59 car in 2015.
-Through the first 17 races of 2015, David had started in the top ten four times, and finished in the top ten nine times.
-His best finish was 6th place at both Fairgrounds Speedway Nashville on April 11 and Pocono Raceway on August 1.
+He raced the team's No. 59 car in 2015.
+Through the first 17 races of 2015, Levine had started in the top-ten four times, and finished in the top-ten nine times.
+His best finish was sixth place at both Fairgrounds Speedway Nashville on April 11 and Pocono Raceway on August 1.
 His primary sponsors with Lira Motorsports are Momo, TraqGear, Ford Performance and Roush Performance.
-In the final three races of 2015, Levine finished 15th at Salem Speedway, 3rd at Kentucky Speedway and 8th at Kansas Speedway.
+In the final three races of 2015, Levine finished 15th at Salem Speedway, third at Kentucky Speedway and eighth at Kansas Speedway.
 His third place at Kentucky Speedway is his career best ARCA Series finish to date.
-Levine finished 2015 with a total of 11 top ten finishes.
+Levine finished 2015 with a total of 11 top-ten finishes.

 2016

-Levine competed in 1 ARCA Racing Series Event in 2016, the Twilight 150 presented by Unique Pretzels at the New Jersey Motorsports Park.
-Driving for the Mason Mitchell Motorsports team in the No. 98 car sponsored by Revant Optics, he qualified in the 3rd starting position and finished the race in 5th place.
+Levine competed in one ARCA Racing Series event in 2016, the Twilight 150 presented by Unique Pretzels at the New Jersey Motorsports Park.
+Driving for the Mason Mitchell Motorsports team in the No. 98 car sponsored by Revant Optics, he qualified in the third starting position and finished the race in fifth place.

 IMSA Continental Tire Sports Car Challenge

 2012

-Racing the No. 81 for Bimmer World Racing in a BMW 328i, Levine finished 6th in the IMSA Continental Tire SportsCar Challenge ST Division national driver points standings.
-He had five top 10 finishes in nine races, including one win at Barber Motorsports Park.
+Racing the No. 81 for Bimmer World Racing in a BMW 328i, Levine finished sixth in the IMSA Continental Tire SportsCar Challenge ST Division national driver points standings.
+He had five top-ten finishes in nine races, including one win at Barber Motorsports Park.

 2013

-Racing the No. 78 Racers Edge Motorsports Mustang Boss 302R in the Grand Sport Division, David had two top ten finishes in 10 races.
-His best finish was 8th at Kansas Speedway.
+Racing the No. 78 Racers Edge Motorsports Mustang Boss 302R in the Grand Sport Division, Levine had two top-ten finishes in ten races.
+His best finish was eighth at Kansas Speedway.
 He finished 21st in IMSA Continental Tire SportsCar Challenge GS Division national driver points standings.

 2014

-Racing the No. 78 Racers Edge Ford Mustang, Levinefinished 12th in the national IMSA Continental Tire SportsCar Challenge driver points standings in the Grand Sport Division.
-He had a total of six top 10 finishes in 12 races, with a best finish of 5th at both Sebring and Road Atlanta.
+Racing the No. 78 Racers Edge Ford Mustang, Levine finished 12th in the national IMSA Continental Tire SportsCar Challenge driver points standings in the Grand Sport Division.
+He had a total of six top-ten finishes in 12 races, with a best finish of fifth at both Sebring and Road Atlanta.

 2015

 Levine competed in one International Motor Sports Association (IMSA) Continental Tire SportsCar Challenge Series race in 2015, the October 2 two-and-a-half hour event at Road Atlanta.
-Along with co-driver Michael Lira, Levine finished the race in 10th place.
+Along with co-driver Michael Lira, Levine finished the race in tenth place.